-Parents should inform the office and the student's guide in writing of any food or drink ALLERGIES or any SPECIAL DIETARY needs.
+Parents should update the Parent Portal to inform the school of any food or drink ALLERGIES or any SPECIAL DIETARY needs.
 Please indicate any allergies on the Student Information form and if severe, complete a Food Allergy & Anaphylaxis Emergency Care Plan form available in the office or on our website.